 First, you need to find out where and when the auctions are held.
 The best way to figure this out is to call a storage facility and ask them when their next auction is being held.
 Some facilities post auction dates on their websites, so you can check there as well.
 Most facilities also keep an email list, so you can ask to be notified of upcoming auctions via email if you’d like.
 You can also do a search on Craigslist or your local classifieds sites for dates.

-When you find an auction that you’d like to attend, be sure to show up a few minutes early to register as a bidder (you’re under no obligation to bid if you register).
+When you find an auction that you’d like to attend, be sure to show up a few minutes early to register as a bidder (you’re under no obligation to bid or buy if you register).
 Usually before the auction starts some ‘ground rules’ are announced, like “don’t go in the unit” and “don’t touch anything inside the unit” and most importantly “if you win, payment is due immediately.”

 So if you’re planning to bid, bring cash.
 Credit card and check payments are generally NOT accepted by the auctioneer.